Simple, flexible pricing

 • Average Fidelity: 99.98% Single-qubit gates, 99.56% Two-qubit gates

-Available with qBraid's Amazon Braket integration, Quera’s quantum computers are based on programmable arrays of neutral atoms which use Rydberg states to create entanglements.
+Available with qBraid's Amazon Braket integration, QuEra’s quantum computers are based on programmable arrays of neutral atoms which use Rydberg states to create entanglement.

 Aquila